corbinu/docker-demos/simple-couchbase/README.md

-# Simple Couchbase Node Example on a cluster in Docker containers
+# Simple Couchbase Node.js Example on a cluster in Docker containers

-This is a Docker Compose file and shell script that will deploy a Couchbase cluster that can be scaled easily using `docker compose scale couchbase=$n`.
+This example uses a Docker Compose file and a shell script that will deploy a Couchbase cluster that can be scaled easily using `docker compose scale couchbase=$n`.

-It is tested on strait docker, boot2docker and Joyent's [Triton](https://www.joyent.com/blog/understanding-triton-containers)
+It is tested on straight docker, boot2docker and Joyent's [Triton](https://www.joyent.com/blog/understanding-triton-containers).

 Much thanks to [Casey Bisson](https://github.com/misterbisson) who created the original version.

 ## Requirements
 1. [Docker](https://docs.docker.com/)